 8. What kind of servo tester should I get?

 A servo tester is a very useful bit of equipment.
 You can make your own with a simple circuit, make something more complex, or buy one ($3-$25 depending on features).
-Things to for include:
+Things to look for include:

 • Direct read out of the pulse width of the signal